 The school will consider the reasonable adjustments that can be made to enable pupils with medical needs to participate fully and safely in visits.
 These arrangements will be included in the risk assessment for the event.

 One member of staff accompanying the visit will be asked to take on the lead role for administering medicines or healthcare procedures.
 Individual Healthcare Plans, medicines, equipment and consent forms will be taken on school visits.

-Medicines are administered and witnessed and recorded according to the usual school procedures.
-This paperwork is added to the file on return from the visit.
+Medicines are administered and witnessed and recorded.
+This form is added to the file on return from the visit.

-SCHOOL'S ARRANGEMENTS FOR COMMON CONDITIONS:
+SCHOOL'S ARRANGEMENTS FOR COMMON CONDITIONS: Asthma

-Asthma